 Eligibility

 Employees of the Company, not eligible to participate in the Enron Corp.
-Annual Incentive Plan, and designated by the Office of the Chairman of Enron Corp. (the “Committee”), are eligible to participate in the Plan.
+Annual Incentive Plan, and designated by the Enron Corp.
+Compensation Committee (the “Committee”), are eligible to participate in the Plan.

 Administration

 The plan shall be administered by the Committee, which shall have the sole discretion to interpret the Plan; approve any performance measures, certify the level to which performance measures are attained prior to any payment under the Plan, set conditions for receipt of any payment, approve the amount of payments made under the Plan, and determine who shall receive any payment under the Plan.
 All decisions and determinations of the Committee on all matters relating to the Plan shall be conclusive.
 Members of the Committee shall not be liable for any action taken or decision made relating to the Plan or any award thereunder.
 Only the Committee shall determine who shall receive an award under the Plan and make decisions concerning the timing, pricing, and amount of any payment under the Plan.
 The amount of payments may vary among participants, including the exclusion of payments to some participants.